Nobody cares about SAP PI/PO interface documentation … do they?

 UDO is available for releases PI 7.0 to PO 7.50

-Arianim, an SAP Silver Partner, was founded in Basel, Switzerland, in 2012.
+Arianim is an SAP Silver Partner, and was founded in Basel, Switzerland, in 2012.

-Our global customers span many industry sectors: Agricultural, Automotive, Chemical, Confectionery, Consumer Goods, Diagnostics, Electronics, Food Industry, Insurance, Logistics, Pharma, Retail and Transport.
+Our global customers span three continents and come from diverse industry sectors: Agriscience, Automotive, Chemical, Confectionery, Consumer Goods, Cosmetics, Diagnostics, Electronics, Food Industry, Insurance, Logistics, Pharma, Retail, and Rail Transport authority.